 If polished concrete is installed in a place of heavy spill and stain, permanent marks can appear in the concrete.
 However, it is easy to clean the Sealed concrete.

-Polishing is more labour intensive thus cost more.
+Polishing is more labour intensive and thus costs more.
 Sealed concrete is cheaper than polished concrete.
 However, the frequent repair makes it expensive in the longer run.

 Is sealed concrete the same as polished concrete?